paulgear/cloud9debug/isPalindrome/Instructions.md

 Now we have a function, let's run/debug it and test that it works.
-- hit the Run Button at the top of the screen, beside "Preview".
+- Navigate back into index.js and hit the Run Button at the top of the screen, beside "Preview".
 (The run/debug panel will appear)
-- hit the Run button inside the run panel ( you should see an error - "TypeError: Cannot read property "split" of undefined" ).
+- Hit the Run button inside the run panel ( you should see an error - "TypeError: Cannot read property "split" of undefined" ).
 This is because we havent passed in a string value for the word we want to test.
 Lets do that by using the payload area.
-- add the following Json into the Payload: TextArea  ```{"inputWord":"racecar"}```
+- Add the following Json into the Payload: TextArea  ```{"inputWord":"racecar"}```
 - hit the run button again and you should get the output ```racecar is a Palindrome```
 - now add a negative test by changing the payload to test another word and see that working ".... is not a Palindrome"

-**adding BreakPoints / using a REPL Loop**
+**adding BreakPoints / using Immediate Window(REPL Loop)**

 To enable breakpoints, simply make sure the 'debug' icon is enabled beside the run button and you have a breakpoint set in the code in index.js